micmejia/bible-dump/NKJV/Matthew/Matt 24.md

 Heaven and earth will pass away, but My words will by no means pass away. ## No One Knows the Day or Hour

 ###### 36
-"But of that day and hour no one knows, not even the angels of [^f]heaven, but My Father only.
+"But of that day and hour no one knows, not even the angels of heaven, but My Father only.

 ###### 37
 But as the days of Noah _were,_ so also will the coming of the Son of Man be.